OSC-JYU/MessyDesk/README.md

     NAME=md-imaginary node api-imaginary.mjs

-Now we have also two consumer application and two nomad jobs, thumbnailer and imaginary library for image manipulation.
+Now we have also two service adapter application that listens  and two nomad jobs, thumbnailer and imaginary library for image manipulation.

 ### Frontend: